An Extension of Khovanov Homology to Immersed Surface Cobordisms: Extension of Khovanov homology to double points

-\begin{rmk} L. Weng introduced assignments for framed singular cobordisms \cite{MR2995926}.
+\begin{enumerate} \item L. Weng introduced assignments for framed singular cobordisms \cite{MR2995926}.
 Interpreting these assignments in the oriented setting, the map $c_1 : \C^+\to \C^-$ in~\cite{MR2995926} has $t$-degree zero, sending the 0-resolution of $\C^+$ isomorphically onto the 1-resolution of $\C^-$, and sending the 1-resolution to $0$.
-The map $c_2 : \C^-\to \C^+$ in~\cite{MR2995926} is the map $\Bmap$ above. \end{rmk}
+The map $c_2 : \C^-\to \C^+$ in~\cite{MR2995926} is the map $\Bmap$ above.

-\begin{rmk} While preparing this paper for publication, we learned from T.~Sano about a related extension of tangle cobordism invariants to double point singularities, by H.~Imori, T.~Sano, K.~Sato, and M.~Taniguchi~\cite{ISST}. \end{rmk}
+\item While preparing this paper for publication, we learned from T.~Sano about a related extension of tangle cobordism invariants to double point singularities, by H.~Imori, T.~Sano, K.~Sato, and M.~Taniguchi~\cite{ISST}.

+\item After posting the first version of this paper, we learned from Q. Ren that a related construction recently appeared in \cite[Appendix A]{RSWWZ}, which can be used to establish full functoriality (not just up to sign) in the context of {\em singular foams}.
+In more detail, that reference considers singular $\mathfrak{gl}_2$ foams where double points are allowed between 1- and 2-labeled faces or between 2-labeled faces.
+However, it is pointed out in \cite[Remark A.2]{RSWWZ} that transverse double points could be allowed between 1-labeled faces as well.

+For convenience of the reader, we briefly summarize this construction.
+The invariant of singular $\mathfrak{gl}_2$ foams is defined in Section A.2.3 in \cite{RSWWZ}: remove a small 4-ball neighborhood of each double point, and isotope it along an arc to a boundary 3-sphere (dragging the rest of the foam by an isotopy) to get a collection of split Hopf links in $S^3$.
+Then decorate the Hopf links by some element of their $\mathfrak{gl}_2$ homology, and the resulting foam cobordism defines a chain map between the chain complexes of the original links.
+The key fact is that the homotopy class of this chain map is independent of the choice of arcs, and this is shown analogously to the proof of \cite[Theorem 5.2]{MWW}.
+This proof crucially relies on the sweep-around property \cite[Theorems 1.1, 3.3]{MWW}.
+The resulting chain map, corresponding to a movie of diagrams representing an immersed foam cobordism, is computed in \cite[Lemma A.10]{RSWWZ}.

+We remark that both perspectives are useful: the approach using movie moves for singular surfaces considered in this paper, and the skein lasagna -- inspired approach of \cite{RSWWZ}.
+For example, the Khovanov-Lipshitz-Sarkar stable homotopy refinement is functorial, up to sign, with respect to embedded surface cobordisms \cite{LLS}.
+That theory is not known to satisfy the sweep-around property, and therefore an approach to extending it to immersed surfaces would rely on checking movie moves established in this paper.

-\begin{rmk} In a series of papers~\cite{IY2,Yo,IY1} N.~Ito and J.~Yoshida introduce and study homology of singular links, by defining the complex for a singular crossing to be the cone of the map A above.
+\item In a series of papers~\cite{IY2,Yo,IY1} N.~Ito and J.~Yoshida introduce and study homology of singular links, by defining the complex for a singular crossing to be the cone of the map $A$ above.
 One of their goals is to categorify Vassiliev invariants of links.
-In particular, in the latest paper~\cite{IY1}, the authors show the categorical analogue of the 4T relation on weight spaces, for the singular link Khovanov homology complexes built via their construction.
-Our use of the map A, to extend homology from embedded to singular embedded surfaces, is different from theirs. \end{rmk}
+In particular, in the latest paper~\cite{IY1}, the authors show the categorical analogue of the $4T$ relation on weight spaces, for the singular link Khovanov homology complexes built via their construction.
+Our use of the map $A$, to extend homology from embedded to singular embedded surfaces, is different from theirs.